-Intravascular lymphoma is also known as intravascular large B-cell lymphoma, intravascular lymphomatosis, angiotropic large cell lymphoma and malignant angioendotheliomatosis.
-As diagnosis of intravascular lymphoma can be difficult, it is often only diagnosed on autopsy.
+Intravascular lymphoma is also known as intravascular large B-cell lymphoma, intravascular lymphomatosis, angiotropic large cell lymphoma, and malignant angioendotheliomatosis.
+As a diagnosis of intravascular lymphoma can be difficult, it is often only diagnosed on autopsy.

 The cutaneous variant of intravascular lymphoma is mostly diagnosed in young adult women .
 There are Western and Asian forms of the disease.

 Intravascular lymphoma is caused by the proliferation of neoplastic lymphoid cells within capillaries and post-capillary venules.
-These neoplastic cells are usually mature CD20+ B-cells (CD20 is a molecule on the surface of some B lymphocytes), but there have been rare cases of T cell or natural killer cell intravascular lymphoma .
-Reactive perivascular infiltrates in the form of small lymphocytes and plasma cells can accompany the lymphoid cells in the cutaneous capillaries.
+These neoplastic cells are usually mature CD20+ B cells (CD20 is an antigen on the surface of some B cells), but there have been rare cases of T-cell or (NK)-cell intravascular lymphoma .

 The presentation of intravascular lymphoma is varied.
 Typically, and unlike other forms of lymphoma, there is no tumour mass or detectable circulating lymphoma cells.

 - Constitutional B symptoms, such as low-grade fever, night sweats, and weight loss, affect the majority of patients.

 - Lesions in the cutaneous variant of intravascular lymphoma are similar to cutaneous lesions in the visceral form .